ckeditor/ckeditor5/README.md

 See the [official contributors' guide](https://ckeditor.com/docs/ckeditor5/latest/framework/guides/contributing/contributing.html) to learn how to contribute your code to the project.

+### Note for use in the Adapt Builder:
+To build the ckeditor and bring it into the libraries for use in the Adapt builder, open a terminal, cd into packages/ckeditor5-build-classic/build and run `yarn run build`.
+Then check the output of the build within the build directory and copy the `ckeditor.js` file into the libraries directory in the Adapt builder.

 ### Reporting issues and feature requests

 Each repository handles its issues independently.
 However, it is recommended to report issues in [this repository](https://github.com/ckeditor/ckeditor5/issues) unless you know to which specific repository the issue belongs.